hngi/Aeolus_MiniClassroom/readme.md

 ### Features
 	Simple and easy to use interface.
 	Account login.
-	Teachers can easily create and update course and course items.
+	Teachers can easily create, update course,upload teaching materials and check the progress of the students.
-	Students have access to course outline,
-	assignments, projects and resources on the go.
+	Students have access to course outline, download course materials and enrollment, assignments, projects and resources on the go.

 ### To-do list